ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2020-03-31-cellular-sprites.md

 When I first started programming Game of Life, I noticed that there are none to few generic implementations of it in Python&mdash; most are one-off solutions.
-As someone with a penchant for creating tools, I built **Seagull**, a framework for defining Game of Life simulations.
+As someone with a penchant for creating tools, I built **Seagull**, a framework for defining Game of Life simulations[^1].

 I decided to create a framework because I want to have a language that makes it easier to express how cellular automata is done.
 To achieve this, it's